Monté Morris: Denver Nuggets (2017–2022)

 Morris was selected in the second round, 51st pick overall by the Denver Nuggets in the 2017 NBA draft.
 Following the Summer League he signed a two-way contract with the Nuggets.
 Under the terms of the deal he would split time between the Nuggets and a G League team that would be best designated for him.
 For Morris, he was assigned to the Rio Grande Valley Vipers of the NBA G League on October 23, 2017.
 On December 12, 2017, Morris made his NBA debut against the Detroit Pistons.
 He recorded an assist in three minutes of action.
 In three games with the Nuggets, he averaged 3.3 points per game.
 Morris averaged 18.0 points, 4.5 rebounds, and 6.6 assists per game with Rio Grande Valley.
+Following the season, Morris would sign a three-year, $4.7 million standard contract.

+On December 9, 2020, Morris signed a three-year, $27 million extension through the 2023–24 season.

 On December 29, 2020, Morris scored a career-high 24 points in a 125–115 loss to the Sacramento Kings.

 On February 16, 2022, Morris scored 13 points, including a game-winning three-point shot as time expired, in a 117–116 win over the Golden State Warriors.